valentina-b/out2fashion-weather-clothing-app/README.md

 ### Colours

 My colour selection consists of light colours for the background of the content and icons.
 The font is in the darker shade of gray to make the reading more pleasant to the eyes.
 As gradient colours are quite popular among apps, I've decided to create one for OUT2FASHION as well, in order to stay up to date with the look-and feel.
 Lastly, I've taken both end shades of the gradient spectrum to use them for any other elements that might need some accent, like lines and hover effects.

+### Visual Style

+Once the font, colour palette and source of imagery was selected, I've focused on the design of the elements.
+The elements of the app tend to follow standard modern app look which is based on shadows and round edges.

+The lines between the content sections are there to create short breaks while being exposed to so many product images.